 The Anti‑Rust Secret: The Anode Rod

 The anode rod consists of a steel core with magnesium or aluminum wrapped around it.
-The rod is set into the top of the water tank and extends down into it.
+The rod is set on the top of the water tank and extends down into it.
 The presence of two different types of metal that are physically connected in water causes a chemical reaction where one metal attracts corrosion away from the other.
-The less reactive metal, in this case the steel, stays intact.
+The less reactive metal, in this case, the steel, stays intact.
 Not only does the steel in the anode rod resist corrosion, but the steel of the water tank is also saved.

 In the simplest terms, the outer magnesium or aluminum of the rod “sacrifices” itself to corrosion to save the rest of the tank.
 This is why the anode rod is sometimes called the sacrificial rod.